 Regardless of your personal beliefs, written into the Constitution of the World Health Organization are these words, "The enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being without distinction of race, religion, political belief, economic or social condition."

 Clean environmental surroundings are essential to good health.
 Groundwater contamination and toxic gas emissions into the air are two horrific consequences of improper disposal of hazardous waste.
-Toxic substances from industrial and manufacturing operations contain highly hazardous wastes that must be disposed of properly.
+Toxic substances from industrial and manufacturing operations contain highly hazardous materials that must be disposed of properly.
 When sent to developing nations without protections, they can a devastating impact on.

 Concerns lie not only for the people who live in these countries but also for plant life and animals.
 Heavy metals from hazardous waste can contaminate the soil and leak through to the groundwater, traveling from ponds and rivers to oceans and seas and making their way into the global food supply chain.